How to choose the number of cores

 What is MPI and OpenMP and how can I tell?

-These two parallelization schemes are very common (but there are other schemes):
+These two parallelization schemes are very common (but there exist other schemes):

-Message passing interface: typically each task allocates its own memory, tasks communicate via messages, and it is no problem to go beyond one node.
+Message passing interface: typically each task allocates its own memory, tasks communicate via messages.
+It is no problem to go beyond one node.

-OpenMP: threads share memory and communicate through memory, and we cannot go beyond one node.
+OpenMP: threads share memory and communicate through memory.
+We cannot go beyond one node.

 How to tell if the code is using one of the two?